devicekit/DeviceKit/README.md

 - Xcode 7.3+

 ### Note:
-Version 0.3.1 requires Xcode 7.3 because it contains a fix for the `UIUserInterfaceIdiom` wrapper enum that would not build otherwise.
-If you still use Xcode 7.2.1 or lower please use version 0.3.0.
+**Version 0.3.1 requires Xcode 7.3** because it contains a fix for the `UIUserInterfaceIdiom` wrapper enum that would not build otherwise (specifically you need to link against the iOS 9.3 SDK).
+If you still use Xcode 7.2.1 or lower (and do not link against the latest SDK) please use version 0.3.0.

 ## Installation